Faculty Innovation Grants

 Note that your innovation need NOT result in a commercial product or service.
 Innovation creates value for stakeholders and that value is not necessarily economic in this context.

 Full-time Carthage faculty on tenure-track or on multi-year contracts with at least one year remaining on contract at application due date are eligible to propose as Project Leads.
-At least two faculty who meet the eligibility criteria for Project Leads must be identified on the Step 1 proposal.
+At least two faculty who meet the eligibility criteria for Project Leads must be identified on the proposal.
 Part-time staff and faculty are eligible to participate as part of the project team but cannot serve as Project Leads.

 Award Levels and Numbers